Posts

 Image

 2009 Dir.
-Christopher Smith Tired and put-upon Jess (Melissa George) takes some much needed respite from taking care of her young autistic son to join her friend Greg (Michael Dorman) on his yacht for the day.
+Christopher Smith Jess (Melissa George) is begrudgingly persuaded to take some respite from looking after her young autistic son and join her friend Greg (Michael Dorman) on his yacht for the day.
 They are joined by a group of Greg’s friends.
 Their day is shattered when the boat is capsized in a freak storm.
 They eventually see a huge ocean liner and board it to seek help.
 Once on board though, it gradually dawns on the group that all is not what it seems and something very ominous is afoot...
-Director Christopher Smith is no stranger to horror, having already directed Creep - a genuinely chilling and taut horror set in the London Underground that offers plenty of monsterous mayhem - and Severance – a morbidly humorous and very splashy horror about a corporate team building excursion that goes very, very wrong.
-With Triangle though, Smith keeps things very sombre and gradually builds an overwhelming mood of quiet dread and foreboding before unleashing a highly sus
+Director Christopher Smith is no stranger to horror, having already directed Creep - a genuinely chilling and taut horror set in the London Underground that offers plenty of monstrous mayhem - and Severance – a morbidly humorous and very splashy horror about a corporate team building excursion that goes very, very wrong.
+With Triangle though, Smith keeps things very sombre and gradually builds an overwhelming mood of quiet dread and foreboding before unleashing a highly suspense

 Death Line